-EASTWIND FILMS is a (501c3) corporation I use for pro bono and non-profit film work.
-These projects range from 30 seconds, to 26 minutes.
+EASTWIND FILMS, INC. is a 501(c)(3) corporation I use for pro bono and non-profit film work.
+These projects range from 30 seconds to 26 minutes.
 Samples include:

 North Carolina State Employees Combined Campaign

 Since its first campaign in 1965, the North Carolina State Employees Combined Campaign (NCSECC) has raised more than $87 million in gifts from state employees.
-The purpose of NCSECC is to support charitable organizations that are accountable, fiscally sound, and committed to improving the quality of life in our state, nation and the world.
+The purpose of NCSECC is to support charitable organizations which are accountable, fiscally sound, and committed to improving the quality of life in North Carolina, the nation, and world.
 The program is hosted/narrated by LINDA A. CARLISLE, Secretary of the North Carolina Department of Cultural Resources.
 A co-production with North Carolina Blue Cross Blue Shield. http://www.ncsecc.org/

 Financing the Future